Skip to main content

 The process of muscle protein synthesis requires adequate protein and energy (calories).
 Proteins from the foods you eat are broken down into their building blocks, called amino acids.
 These amino acids are shuttled to the muscle tissue after your workout and assembled into new reparative proteins.

-This is an energy-heavy process, so if you’re not taking in an adequate number of calories or aren’t consuming enough proteins to provide the amount of amino acids required to rebuild the muscle fibers, muscle protein synthesis will not occur or will be largely attenuated.
+This is an energy-heavy process, so if you’re not taking in an adequate number of calories or aren’t consuming enough proteins to provide the number of amino acids required to rebuild the muscle fibers, muscle protein synthesis will not occur or will be largely attenuated.

 At this point, the conundrum might be clear: If you need to be in a caloric deficit to reduce body fat and you need to be in a caloric surplus to build muscle, how can you build muscle and lose fat at the same time?